bzollern/bzollern.github.io/_posts/2023-01-19-2023-MIT-Mystery-Hunt.md

 Back then, I was a freshman with very little on my plate, and I would spend hours of my spare time wandering aimlessly around campus trying to recreate that feeling (or following an existing runaround, a difficult task since MIT has overhauled its layout plenty in the last few years).
 I spent both my past IAPs at home out of caution for rising COVID levels.
 It stung like a wasp covered in fire ants—being an MIT student doing the MIT Mystery Hunt but unable to be at MIT while doing so—but my health took first priority.
 Hunt just didn't have the feeling I was looking for.

+*Note: ostensibly an image would exist here and at other points throughout this post, but I haven't made any of them yet.
+Well, I've made this one, it's just not here.*
 <!-- ![Cosmic Rays Chandelier]( "Oh, I definitely feel THOROUGHLY CONFUSED alright.") -->

 Which is why, when I heard that Hunt was on campus again, I made it a heavy priority to link up with a team that could take me to the runaround.
 I also wanted to find the coin while I was still at MIT, because such a unique opportunity could not be more enticing.